 Question 5.
 Perform a statistical analysis evaluating an association between serum CRP and 4 year all-cause mortality by comparing the probability of death within 4 years across groups defined by whether the subjects have high serum CRP (“high” = CRP > 3 mg/L).

-Methods: I first created an indicator variable to stratify all subjects with CRP measurements into two groups: those with serum CRP measurements greater than 3 mg/L and those with serum CRP less than or equal to 3 mg/L. In a similar argument as that given in question 3, I used a Chi-squared test (with an alternative hypothesis that the group with high serum CRP levels would have a higher proportion of subject who had died within 4 years of observation than the group with low serum CRP levels) to compare the proportion (probability) of death within 4 years between the two groups stratified by serum CRP levels.
+Methods: I first created an indicator variable to stratify all subjects with CRP measurements into two groups: those with serum CRP measurements greater than 3 mg/L and those with serum CRP less than or equal to 3 mg/L. In a similar argument as that given in question 3, I used Pearson’s Chi-squared test (with an alternative hypothesis that the group with high serum CRP levels would have a higher proportion of subject who had died within 4 years of observation than the group with low serum CRP levels) to compare the proportion (probability) of death within 4 years between the two groups stratified by serum CRP levels.

 Results: The group with high serum CRP (defined as greater than 3 mg/L) had a mean probability of death within 4 years of 0.1557 (95% CI 0.1350 – 0.1765), while those with low serum CRP levels had a probability of death within 4 years of 0.0801 (95% CI 0.0714 – 0.0888).
 The group with high serum CRP had a 0.0757 greater probability of death than those with low serum CRP, which is consistent with a true difference in probability of death within 4 years between 1 and 0.05623 higher for the group with high serum CRP (95% confidence interval).
 The p value of <0.0001 indicates that we can reject the null hypothesis that the probability of death within 4 years is the same for the groups stratified by low or high serum CRP levels.